sal55/langs/MyLangs/readme.md

 10/10/2021  15:30           220,672 pc.exe
 07/10/2021  17:58           654,336 qq.exe
 ```
 5 products - 5 self-contained executables.
 Each is just one file.
-The largest ones are include source files which bloats their size:
+The largest ones include source files which bloats their size:

 * bcc.exe includes the C standard headers, plus windows.h (the latter accounts for half the size)
-* mm.exe includes sources for its standard library, as it is usually compiled in
+* mm.exe includes sources for its standard library, as it is usually compiled into the application
-* qq.exe includes sources for *its* standard library (including a graphics library for Win32)
+* qq.exe includes sources for *its* standard library (including a small graphics library for Win32)

 This makes it easy to copy an implementation, transfer it via USB drive, email it, run it (from anywhere, it doesn't really need installing etc), or even just check that you have everything you need, or maintain different versions since there are no dependencies.